Definition, Etiology, PathogenesisTop

 1) Anakinra is a recombinant IL-1 beta-receptor antagonist given as a daily subcutaneous injection that might be considered in those resistant to the therapies described above.
 A number of case series have reported on the potential role that anakinra may play in patients with AOSD refractory to steroids, DMARDs, and in 1 case series, refractory to tumor necrosis factor (TNF)-alpha inhibitors.
 In addition, a small open randomized trial assessed the efficacy of anakinra as a steroid-sparing agent in patients with AOSD with active disease despite treatment with prednisolone ≥10 mg per day, with or without concomitant DMARD use.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the small sample size, open design, and relatively short duration of the intervention.
 Nordström D, Knight A, Luukkainen R, et al. Beneficial effect of interleukin 1 inhibition with anakinra in adult-onset Still's disease.
 An open, randomized, multicenter study.
 J Rheumatol.
 2012 Oct;39(10):2008-11. doi: 10.3899/jrheum.111549.
 Epub 2012 Aug 1.
 PubMed PMID: 22859346.
 Ortiz-Sanjuán F, Blanco R, Riancho-Zarrabeitia L, et al. Efficacy of Anakinra in Refractory Adult-Onset Still's Disease: Multicenter Study of 41 Patients and Literature Review.
 Medicine (Baltimore).
 2015 Sep;94(39):e1554. doi: 10.1097/MD.0000000000001554.
 PubMed PMID: 26426623; PubMed Central PMCID: PMC4616841.
 Anakinra therapy typically has quick noticeable clinical improvements within days of initiating therapy.
 However, a number of cases of disease relapse have been reported several days after discontinuing anakinra.

-2) Canakinumab is another fully humanized monoclonal antibody against IL-1.
+2) Canakinumab is a fully humanized monoclonal antibody against IL-1.
 Unlike anakinra, canakinumab has a much longer half-life (26 days vs 6 hours).
 The evidence for the drug is limited to a single case report of 2 patients successfully treated with canakinumab after failing to respond to glucocorticoids, methotrexate, and anakinra.
-Its cost for many is prohibitively expensive.
+Its cost for many is prohibitively high.

 5. TNF-alpha inhibitors: Three available TNF-alpha inhibitors—infliximab, etanercept, and adalimumab—have been tried in patients with AOSD.